How did I find myself falling in love with toffee, typically one of my least favorite desserts, and perhaps my sworn enemy on this Earth?

 Here are three life lessons I’ve gained from our sweet friendship:

 Lesson #1: Corn Syrup Will Be Your Savior

 I have been personally traumatized by more failures than I care to admit, when the butter and the sugar separate and refuse to mix together to form a solid component.

 I hate seeing that pool of butter on top of the sugar in the pot… it’s an obvious sign of a broken toffee that is incredibly difficult to fix.

 Like any cooked sugar recipe, making the toffee mixture is a delicate process that can turn against you in an instant when you do something (or even say something) it doesn’t like.

 Separation and crystallization may occur if the heat doesn’t remain even, if you stir too often (more on that below), or if the ratio of ingredients is off.

 One of the key ways to prevent this from happening is to add a little corn syrup to your recipe.
-The corn syrup helps to bond the ingredients together, lowering the risk of poor results like separation or an unintended crumbly, brittle texture.
+The corn syrup impedes the formation of crystals, lowering the risk of poor results like separation or an unintended crumbly, brittle texture.

 Lesson #2: You Can Stir, But Use Severe Discipline

 You should stir constantly in the beginning as the butter and sugar melt together to form a homogenous mixture.
 But as soon as it starts bubbling, drop the spoon.